Juan Carlos Touriño: Early life

-Playing career

-Club
+Club career

 Touriño made his professional debut aged 22 in 1966 for Quilmes in the Argentine Primera División.
 He went on to make over 100 appearances for the club.
 In 1968, he participated in a tour of Africa with Racing Club de Avellaneda under manager Juan José Pizzuti which utilised a number of players from other Argentine teams.
 He continued to play for Quilmes until 1970 when he was signed by Real Madrid CF of Spain.
 Signed by manager Miguel Muñoz, Touriño played over 100 league games for Real Madrid between 1970 and 1976, during which time he was part of three La Liga championship and two Spanish cup winning squads.

 Early in his Real Madrid spell, he was part of the squad that reached the 1971 European Cup Winners' Cup Final which they lost to Chelsea F.C.
-In 1971-72, he won his first league championship with the club.
+In 1971–72, he won his first league championship with the club.
 He broke his tibia and fibula in 1973, and during his recuperation began suffering from depression and considered retiring from football but was convinced to carry on playing by the Real Madrid staff.

-Following his recovery, he returned to the team and won consecutive league and cup doubles with the club in 1973-74 and 1974-1975.
+Following his recovery, he returned to the team and won consecutive league and cup doubles with the club in 1973–74 and 1974–75.
 After the retirement of Miguel Muñoz in 1974 he played under manager Miljan Miljanić until his return to South America to play for Independiente Medellín of Colombia in 1977.
 In 1977, he returned to Argentina to play for Quilmes again.
 In 1978, he joined Gimnasia y Esgrima de La Plata missing out on Quilmes' only ever professional league title in Metropolitano 1978.
 He played out his career in the lower leagues with San Lorenzo de Mar del Plata and Chacarita Juniors.

-International
+International career

 Touriño made his only international appearance on 12 January 1972 in Spain's 1–0 victory over Hungary.

-Playing style
+Style of play

 Touriño originally wanted to play as a midfielder and spent much of his youth career playing on the right wing but he eventually became a defender and was a strong man-to-man marker.